OWASP/www-project-mobile-app-security/tab_news.md

 ## April 15th, 2019: Book version, project promotion & preparation for the summit

 Given that most news is already shared via OWASP Slack over the last quarter, we still see that it is good to share a summary of all of the good things outside of Slack using this news section.
 In this update we have a lot to share!
 While we started off this year with an improved version of the MASVS and MSTG, things have not been quiet: there has been a huge development in master of the MSTG and many issues have been raised and fixed.
 In the meantime, we have worked on an actual print of the book!
 While an early version is available through Hulu (no link supplied, google and buy at your own risk), we are working on making a better version of that book.
 In the mean time we have filed for a project promotion to Flagship!
 Next a lot more cool things happened: with the now official publication of [NIST Special Publication (SP) 800-163 Revision 1](https://csrc.nist.gov/news/2019/nist-publishes-sp-800-163-rev-1), the MASVS and MSTG are getting more mainstream ;-).
 The MASVS & MSTG are mentioned in various other upcoming programs/standards/recommendations as well, which is really a recognition of the hard work put in by the community.
 We are proud to be part of such a great project!
 Next, we are preparing to join the [Open Security Summit](https://opensecsummit.org/tracks/mobile/) again!
-Already three people will be on site, and at least one remoting, but we would love to work with more people at the project again!
+Already three people will be on site, and at least one remote, but we would love to work with more people at the project again!
 Want to know more?
 Please get in touch via Slack and join the #project-mobile_omtg channel or follow us on [Twitter](https://twitter.com/OWASP_MSTG).

 ## January 15th, 2019: Release of improved checklist

 We released a new version of the checklist!
 This version has adaptable references so that it can be used with newer versions of the MSTG as well.
 This version is currently available in French and English and we hope to add the Russian, Japanese, German and Spanish version soon!
 Want to know more?
 Take a look at [our release page](https://github.com/OWASP/owasp-mstg/releases/tag/1.1-excel)!.
 We would like to thank our volunteers for their effort to deliver these easy to use checklists!

-## January 3rd, 2019: Multilnaguage Release 1.1.2 of the MASVS
+## January 3rd, 2019: Multilanguage Release 1.1.2 of the MASVS

 We released the 1.1.2 version of the OWASP MAVS!
 This is the first version in Chinese, English, French, German, Japanese, Russian, and Spanish!
 Exactly: we just added French, German, Japanese and Chinese!
-Obviously this would not be possible without all the volunteers that helped us with translations, feedback, updating, and automating the release proces!
+Obviously this would not be possible without all the volunteers that helped us with translations, feedback, updating, and automating the release process!
 We are grateful for the awesome team that pulled this off!
 Want to see the result?
 Take a look at [our release page](https://github.com/OWASP/owasp-masvs/releases/tag/1.1.2)!

 ## November 39th, 2018: Release 1.1.0 of the MSTG

 We released the 1.1.0 version of the OWASP MSTG!
 Now all requirements of the MASVS have at least one covering testcase.
 We would like to thank all of our contributors for their hard work!
 Want to check it out?
 [Check the releases](https://github.com/OWASP/owasp-masvs/releases)!.

-## Oktober 28th, 2018: Call for Company references
+## October 28th, 2018: Call for Company references

 We are looking for company references that are using or have used the OWASP-MSTG and/or MASVS.
 If you have done so and are ok with being mentioned: please email to sven.schleier@owasp.org.

-## Oktober 28th, 2018: The MASVS is getting more translations
+## October 28th, 2018: The MASVS is getting more translations

 Thanks to Romuald, Koki and many others, new translations of the MASVS are popping up.
 We now have a Japanese translation added and the French, German and Persian translations are in development.
 Each of them will be released the moment our release-automation of the MASVS is completed.
 Until then: feel free to checkout the sources!

-## Oktober 18th, 2018: The MSTG is now officially an OWASP Lab Project!
+## October 18th, 2018: The MSTG is now officially an OWASP Lab Project!

 During AppSec US 2018 in San Jose the Mobile Security Testing Guide was reviewed by several volunteers to assess the maturity of the project.
 As a result our request for project graduation to lab status was granted.
 The reviews can be found [here](https://docs.google.com/a/owasp.org/document/d/1WiHln8igTE5noquodwWCo_VuRmvnpQtEhGV6z-P37EU/edit?usp=drive_web).

 Thanks to Harold Blankenship for organising the project review event during AppSec US and for pushing things forward for all the OWASP projects and of course to all people that took the effort to review our project!

-## Oktober 13th, 2018: MSTG 1.0.2 released & Twitter account!
+## October 13th, 2018: MSTG 1.0.2 released & Twitter account!

 While working hard towards the 1.1.0 milestone of the MSTG, we released the 1.0.2 version.
 From now onward we have better PDF, Epub and Mobi files!
 We hope to port this to the MASVS after the Github release.
 We now have an official Twitter account: [@OWASP_MSTG](https://twitter.com/OWASP_MSTG)!